Hazuki-san/osu-redo/README.md

 Scroll down in Options until you see Multiaccount Mode (Device Spoofer).
 Turn that on, put your generated device and then restart.
 Simple as that!

 # Having problems?
-You can make GitHub issues OR contact me directly in my discord server here discord.gg/??Sez?????
+Try to use no AHC version<br>Alternatively, you can make GitHub issues OR contact me directly in my discord server here discord.gg/??Sez?????